Wroclaw And Prague In 5 Days - A Lot Of Hassle But Was It All Worth it?

 Wroclaw and Prague in 5 Days – A Lot of Extra Hassle but Was It Worth It?

 Me and my bright Ideas.
 Bulgaria was great.
-Especially Plovdiv – which is now one of my favourite cities ive ever been to but that said – If I had just come back on my original flight it would have saved me so much money.
-Prague just seems to be getting so expensive these days but it definitely did not put me off because how could I resist coming back to see the marshmallow men?
+Especially Plovdiv (which I think is now one of my favourite cities I’ve ever been to) but that said – If I had just come back on my original flight it would have saved me so much money and hassle.

-This was my sixth time here in Prague (technically) if I count my stopover at the airport back in 2017 on my way to Crete (my 1st ever time leaving the UK), but fast forward to now…
+So, this was my sixth time here in Prague (technically) if I count my stopover at the airport back in 2017 on my way to Crete (my 1st ever time leaving the UK & Ireland), but fast forward to now…

-After all, It was only a year ago that I travelled from Prague to Warsaw on my way to Malta.
+Plus, It was only a year ago that I travelled from Prague to Warsaw via Wroclaw on my way to Malta back in June 2025.

-On that trip I got the coach from Prague to Poland and it stopped in Wroclaw on the way.
-Its about 4 hours away from Prague and the idea was just too exciting for me.
+On that trip I got the coach from Prague to Warsaw and I noticed Wroclaw was the last stop on the way.
+Warsaw is a lot further away but Its only about 4 hours between Wroclaw and Prague so for me it had to be done.

 About My Stay In Wroclaw Poland

-The reason I was in Wroclaw was because my stop over flight back from Sophia Bulgaria meant I had to transit through here to get back home.
-It was only supposed to be 2-3 hours but after the delay it was 25 hours instead.
-I never booked this flight back with the Intention of going anywhere else but after I see the email saying about the extra time I had to spend here I honestly thought do I even want to be in Wroclaw for this long?
+I came here to Wroclaw because my stop over flight back from Sophia Bulgaria meant I had to transit through here to get back home.
+It was only supposed to be 2-3 hours I was here but after the delay it was 25 hours instead.
+I never booked this flight back with the Intention of going anywhere else but after I see the email saying about the extra time I had to spend here I honestly thought – do I even want to be in Wroclaw for this long?

 Bad really, I never even considered that I might actually like it here.
 I just thought “I don’t want to be stuck here.”
 I thought about going to Prague Instantly and what I was going to do was just head straight to the coach station and leave on the 1AM coach to get to Prague for 5:30AM

-However, It was whilst I was on the train from Plovdiv to Sophia when I thought “I am actually tired and I really don’t want to be up all night on a coach” so I found a hostel for 7 Euros and tje good thing was that this give me the time to actually check Wroclaw out.
+However, It was whilst I was on the train from Plovdiv to Sophia when I thought “I am actually tired and I really don’t want to be up all night on a coach”.
+Exactly, why I booked a hostel – it was only about 7 euros as well so it was definitely a good move.

 A Short but Sweet Stay In Wroclaw